Back to Solutions

 What Good Looks Like

-The result should be a comparison flow where hidden commercial risk stops being hidden.
+The result should be a comparison flow where hidden risk stops being hidden.

 The point is to stop bad surprises before the award, not after.

-When the workflow is working, exclusions and deviations are visible in the same review flow as pricing and requirement status, so buyers can judge the real commercial position instead of the neatest-looking bid.
+Exclusions and deviations should be visible next to requirement status, so buyers can judge the real response instead of the neatest-looking bid.

-That improves both decision quality and the buyer's ability to explain why a lower headline price did not necessarily win.
+That improves both decision quality and the buyer's ability to explain why a clean-looking response still needed challenge.

 What The Buyer Should Notice